 What happens to the Cloud Services Certification Program and the Certified Cloud Services List?

 The ACSC ceased the Cloud Services Certification Program (CSCP) on 02 March 2020, and the Certified Cloud Services List (CCSL) on 27 July 2020, voiding all previous cloud certifications.
 The ACSC has replaced these programs with the new co-designed cloud security guidance.
-The new cloud security guidance guides Commonwealth entities, cloud service providers (CSPs) and Information Security Registered Assessors Program (IRAP) assessors on how to perform a comprehensive security assessment of a CSP and its cloud services so a risk-based decision can be made on its suitability to handle an organisation’s data.
+The new cloud security guidance guides Commonwealth entities, cloud service providers (CSPs) and Infosec Registered Assessors Program (IRAP) assessors on how to perform a comprehensive security assessment of a CSP and its cloud services so a risk-based decision can be made on its suitability to handle an organisation’s data.

 Who was involved in designing the new cloud security guidance?

 The ACSC convened consultative forums on cloud security with multiple Commonwealth entities, a cross-section of industry and IRAP assessors to assist with co-designing the new cloud security guidance.
 Through this process, the ACSC received extensive feedback which was fundamental in shaping the new cloud security guidance.

 What support will there be for the new cloud security guidance?

 The ACSC will hold information and training sessions in August and September for CSPs, Commonwealth entities and IRAP assessors on the application of the new cloud security guidance.
 The ACSC has also developed additional guidance, including this publication on what it means for Commonwealth entities and other organisations to transition to the new process outlined within the new cloud security guidance.

 Will Commonwealth entities have the ability to undertake security assessments themselves?